TimDaub/jsonresume-theme-paper/README.md

 * Make resume independent from web

+## Demo
+You can check out a static demo of the resume on codepen.io: http://codepen.io/TimDaub/pen/bfCLz

 ## Getting started

 To get started with theme development, this is what you'll need: